ARAIDevHub/arai_ai_agents/docs/about-llms.md

   2. **Prompt 2**: “Using the backstory, outline a 5-episode arc.”
   3. **Prompt 3**: “Write the first episode’s script referencing the outline.”

-This approach is central to how **ARIA** orchestrates episodes and seasons while preventing repetitive content.
+This approach is central to how **ARAI** orchestrates episodes and seasons while preventing repetitive content.

 ### 4.2 Chain-of-Thought (CoT) Prompting